 If it is true, the feature will change the way PUBG is played forever – and create some special moments in every game.
 No corner will be safe to hide, and you’ll be constantly checking over your shoulder, but that’s part of the fun, right?
 Back when we first heard about the PUBG snow map, Greene said it was a feature the developers wanted to implement, but wasn’t sure about it at the time.

 When asked how it the development of the map was progressing, Greene says: “It is really good.
 We’ve had some play tests and just last week we had 100 people playing on the map.
 We are starting to see how stuff plays out, and I am genuinely excited to get it into your hands.”

-We also know that the map will be in between the sizes of Miramar, Erangel and Sanhok, so close quarter combat and quick, enticing matches are almost a guarantee.
+We also know that the new PUBG map will be in between the sizes of Miramar, Erangel and Sanhok, so close quarter combat and quick, enticing matches are almost a guarantee.

 Now, we’re just left to work out how to cook chicken in sub-minus conditions.